bcorporaal/the-manual/previous-events.md

 More details for each event can be found on the [Meetup page](https://www.meetup.com/Rotterdam-UX-Cocktail-Hours/).

+### #22: AI, Robots and the role of the designer
+Thursday, November 16, 2017 at Colours

 ### #21: Design Sprints
-Wednesday, February 22, 2017 at UNITid
+Wednesday, February 22, 2017 at UNITiD

 ### #20: Scaling UX at Exact
 Wednesday, November 23, 2016 at Exact, Delft